fhoedemakers/retroJam/README.md

   - When using a WII-Classic controller for input:
     - [Adafruit Wii Nunchuck Breakout Adapter - Qwiic / STEMMA QT](https://www.adafruit.com/product/4836)

+> [!NOTE]
+> Breadboard setups can introduce signal interference at higher clock speeds, which may result  in video artifacts when running Genesis emulation. [#7](https://github.com/fhoedemakers/retroJam/issues/7)

 How to Wire: